 Mat Pilates – Designed to align, lengthen and strengthen your body, focusing on core work and correcting posture.

-Pregnancy Class – suitable for all stages of pregnancy, this class is designed to release the mental and physical stresses associated with pregnancy and prepare body and mind for labour.
+Prenatal Class – suitable for all stages of pregnancy, this class is designed to release the mental and physical stresses associated with pregnancy and prepare body and mind for labour.